nykabhishek/ai-ml-cheat-sheet/README.md

-# 😎 Not So Awesome Cheat Sheets 😉
+# Cheat Sheets for Robotics

 A collection of helpful cheat sheets for the Robotics community